esorbalo/one-lang-todo/backend/README.md

 1. After cloning this repository go to folder [dev_environment/vagrants/pg-dev-vm](dev_environment/vagrants/pg-dev-vm)
 1. Run `vagrant up`
 1. Wait for the virtual machine to start and create the application database (without tables).
 The path to the database will be shown at the end by this script: [dev_environment/vagrants/pg-dev-vm/Vagrant-setup/bootstrap.sh](dev_environment/vagrants/pg-dev-vm/Vagrant-setup/bootstrap.sh).
-1. When it has finished, you'll need to *create tables*:
-   1. Login into the database.
-If you installed Postgresql using Vagrant, follow the steps:
-      1. Ssh into the virtual machine: `vagrant ssh`
-      1. From the virtual machine login into the database: `PGUSER=myapp PGPASSWORD=dbpass psql -h localhost one_lang_todo`
-   1. Open the database schema: [model/src/db/db_create.sql](model/src/db/db_create.sql).
-Copy the content in clipboard.
-   1. Paste the content into the terminal with open postgres database.
-   1. Check that tables were successfully created: `\dt`

 ### Environmental variables